Energy in South Korea: Nuclear Power

 South Korea placed a heavy emphasis on nuclear power generation.
 The country's first nuclear power plant, the Kori Number One located near Pusan, which opened in 1977.
 Eight plants operated in 1987, with yearly nuclear power generation at an estimated 39,314 gigawatt-hours, or 53.3% of total electric power output.

+For the first time on record, fossil fuels accounted for less than half (49.5%, 21.8 TWh) of South Korea’s total electricity generation.

 Storage

 In December 2017, Hyundai Electric announced a plan to build a 150MW grid storage battery near Ulsan for Korea Zinc.
 A battery system at several substations, with a combined power of 978 MW and energy capacity of 889 MWh, was finished in 2024.